lkbalhorn/4DSTEM_charge_transport/README.md

 - The transport_simulations directory contains outputs of a charge transport simulation using one of the chain_geometries as its input.

+- Additional data is available at DOI: 10.5281/zenodo.6585396.
+This includes the 4D-STEM datasets used as a starting point for the sample analysis and simulation outputs referenced in paper_figures.ipynb.

 #     Sample Study